user7723/enigma-machine/README.md

                                       # output goes to stdout
 ```

-So, the property `f(f(x)) = x` should hold for every text whose elements are belong to the supported alphabet.
+So, the property `f(f(x)) = x` should hold for every text whose elements belong to the supported alphabet.

 ### Retrieving additional info about the enigma machine
-The following command will tell about values of some constants of the enigma machine:
+The following command will print values of some constants of the enigma machine:
 ```
 $ enigma -b
 ```